austince/flink-ci-flink/docs/ops/deployment/docker.md

 * [with Docker swarm](#flink-with-docker-swarm).

 <span class="label label-info">Note</span> [The native Kubernetes](native_kubernetes.html) also runs the same image by default
-and deploys TaskManagers on demand so that you do not have to do it.
+and deploys TaskManagers on demand so that you do not have to do it manually.

 The next chapters describe how to start a single Flink docker container for various purposes.